Information Regarding the Affordable Care Act

 As HealthChoice and the HMOs will issue 1094-B/1095-B reports for insured individuals, employers participating through EGID will not need to report dependent information on 1095-C forms under Part III (refer to the Federal Register, March 10, 2014, pp. 13236-7).
 Therefore, EGID does not anticipate the need to provide detailed dependent information back to employers in order for employers to complete 1095-C reporting.
 Although participating employers will not be required to report dependents’ Social Security numbers on their 1095 reports, employers should assist EGID in obtaining the Social Security numbers of all new dependents who enroll in coverage.
 Failure to have this data may result in federal penalties to the individual and to EGID.

 Please note that EGID does not offer legal or tax advice to employers.
 Each employer should consult with its own lawyers and consultants on its specific issues.

 Questions regarding the above process should be submitted in writing to your group management specialist.

 Transitional Reinsurance Fee

-HealthChoice is responsible for reporting and paying the Transitional Reinsurance Fee for all persons covered by HealthChoice.
+HealthChoice and the participating HMOs are each responsible for reporting and paying the Transitional Reinsurance Fee for all persons covered by their respective plans.

-The “Individual Mandate” takes effect in 2014 and requires U.S. citizens to have minimum essential coverage through a private market, employer, or government plan.
+The “Individual Mandate” took effect in January 2014 and requires U.S. citizens to have minimum essential coverage through a private market, employer or government plan.
 However, there are numerous exemptions from this requirement.
-Information on exemptions and penalties is found at: https://www.healthcare.gov/exemptions/
+Information on exemptions and penalties is found at https://www.healthcare.gov/exemptions/.

 Dependent Eligibility to Age 26